Reverse mortgage disadvantages and advantages

 1. Home equity is more accessible.

-A home equity loan or a home equity line of credit (HELOC) require the borrower to make payments, and if a senior is struggling to make ends meet, adding another payment might be a burden, said Greg Cook, vice president of Reverse Lending Experts in Temecula, California.
+A home equity loan or a home equity line of credit (HELOC) require the borrower to make payments, and if a senior is struggling to make ends meet, adding another payment might be a burden, said Greg Cook, former vice president of Reverse Lending Experts in Temecula, California.

 In addition, seniors with low credit scores and high debt-to-income ratios may not be able to qualify for a home equity loan or HELOC.
 And these lines of credit can also be frozen if there is an economic downturn, as happened in 2008.